QubesOS/qubes-doc/developers/services/Qfileexchgd.md

 ---
 layout: doc
 title: Qfileexchgd
+permalink: /en/doc/qfileexchgd/
+redirect_from:
-permalink: /doc/Qfileexchgd/
+- /doc/Qfileexchgd/
-redirect_from: /wiki/Qfileexchgd/
+- /wiki/Qfileexchgd/
 ---

 **This mechanism is obsolete as of Qubes Beta 1!**
 ==================================================

-Please see this [page](/doc/Qfilecopy/) instead.
+Please see this [page](/en/doc/qfilecopy/) instead.

 qfilexchgd, the Qubes file exchange daemon
 ==========================================